-- Made the successful argument for one more year of IA-32 in 4-way servers when the official POR had just decided to terminate IA-32 processor after Tanner/Cascade (Pentium III Xeon on 180nm), rejecting the ESG argument for 2 years overlap with Itanium in 4-way.
+- Made the successful argument for one more year of IA-32 in 4-way servers when the official POR had just decided to terminate IA-32 processors after Tanner/Cascade (Pentium III Xeon on 180nm), rejecting the ESG argument for 2 years overlap with Itanium in 4-way.
 Xeon was subsequently continued indefinitely.

 - Contributed the idea of a bus expander for PCI at 66MHz to get around the single slot limit.

-- Initiated the effort to relabel the upcoming Pentium III 180nm product (Coppermine) for 133.3MHz bus at multiplier 5 to 667MHz before any official document was distributed to OEMs showing the frequency rounded to the integer down from the numeric value.
+- Initiated the effort to relabel the upcoming Pentium III 180nm product (Coppermine) for 133.3MHz bus at multiplier 5 as 667MHz before any official document was distributed to OEMs showing the frequency rounded to the integer down from the numeric value.

 Product Manager, Server Systems